Blog

 • A Boston Dynamics Spot is a service robot that's neither humanoid nor wheeled (it's quadruped)

-The key takeaway: All humanoid robots can function as service robots, but most service robots aren't humanoid—and that's by design.
+The key takeaway: All humanoid robots can function as service robots, but most service robots aren't humanoid — and that's by design.
 Specialized form factors often outperform humanoid designs for specific tasks.
+Learn more in our guide to humanoid robots.

 1. Hospitality Service Robots